-Precious Cat Products - Cat AttractTM This scoopable litter provides a solution for cat owners whose cats do not use their litter boxes. - Kitten AttractTM Kitten Training Litter for kittens 8 weeks to one year. - Precious Cat Senior This litter addresses the medical and urinary tract problems that this specific group of cats experience.
-Biodegradable - Precious Cat Long Hair This litter has the right particle size that long haired cats prefer and will not adhere to a cat's long fur.
-Biodegradable - Precious Cat Ultra This scoopable litter is all natural and hypoallergenic and is 99.9% dust free.
-This litter combines a heavy no tracking granule with a smaller granule. - Precious Cat Ultra Scented This scoopable litter contains a moisture release fresh scent.
-There is no scent until after the litter is used. - Precious Cat Classic This scoopable litter is all natural and hypoallergenic and is 99.9% dust free.
-It features a larger, denser particle that provides low tracking. - Cat AttractTM Litter Additive (veterinary exclusive product) and Precious Cat Ultra Litter Attractant A feline behavior modification and training additive providing a guaranteed solution for problem cats that won't use their litter box. - Precious Cat Urine Removal Program The Urine Removal program is a naturally occurring friendly bacteria that produces live enzymes until the urine is totally removed. - Respiratory Relief These litters help control sneezing, running eyes and coughing. - Touch of Outdoors TM This scoopable litter brings the outdoor experience in. - Health Monitor[TM] Everyday Litter Consistent particle size (calibrated) scoopable litter to help monitor kidney function, diabetes and hyperthyroidism.
+- Cat AttractTM This scoopable litter provides a solution for cat owners whose cats do not use their litter boxes. - Kitten Attract[TM] Kitten Training Litter for kittens 8 weeks to one year. - Senior This litter addresses the medical and urinary tract problems that this specific group of cats experience.
+Biodegradable - Long Hair This litter has the right particle size that long haired cats prefer and will not adhere to a cat's long fur.
+Biodegradable - Ultra This scoopable litter is all natural and hypoallergenic and is 99.9% dust free.
+This litter combines a heavy no tracking granule with a smaller granule. - Scented Ultra This scoopable litter contains a moisture release fresh scent.
+There is no scent until after the litter is used. - Clean TracksTM This scoopable litter features all natural, medium-grain particle that provides low tracking.
+Unscented, hard clumping and low dust. - Classic This scoopable litter is all natural and hypoallergenic and is 99.9% dust free.
+It features a larger, denser particle that provides low tracking. - Cat AttractTM Litter Additive (veterinary exclusive product) and Ultra Litter Attractant A feline behavior modification and training additive providing a guaranteed solution for problem cats that won't use their litter box. - Urine Removal Program The Urine Removal program is a naturally occurring friendly bacteria that produces live enzymes until the urine is totally removed. - Respiratory ReliefTM These litters help control sneezing, running eyes and coughing. - Touch of Outdoors[TM] This scoopable litter brings the outdoor experience in.

-Cat Attract
+Cat AttractTM

-Kitten Attract
+Kitten AttractTM